andrewxrojas/AR_Qr-Code-Component-Main/README.md

 ### What I learned

 This project served as a crash course for me as I have not used HTML or CSS for a year and I would like to improve my skill set as a designer.
-I will say that when I view the live site link it does not display the CSS format that is linked to the index.html.
-I am unsure if this is normal with github.

 ### Continued development